apioo/fusio/doc/overview.rst

 The consumer app is used by the consumer of the API.
 Those are either app developers which want to consumer your API or normal end users.
-At the consumer app the user can update basic account informations and revoke the access of authorized apps.
+At the consumer app the user can update basic account information and revoke the access of authorized apps.
 The user can also create new apps.
 Through the created app he obtains an app key and secret with that it is possible to get an access token to access protected parts of the API.
 The app is located at ``/consumer/``.